-- Recency of time in field: within the past 5 years. - Minimum 5-10 PIT tags implanted (in live animals) of all species under supervision. - Minimum 2 individuals of similar species PIT tagged.
+- Recency of time in field: within the past 5 years. - Minimum 20 PIT tags implanted (in live animals) across multiples species under supervision of an AEC endorsed staff member or veterinarian.
+Note: this number may vary at the discretion of an endorsed trainer.